 Dogs and bones: it seems like a natural pairing.
-That’s why so many comic strips and movies feature dogs gnawing on juicy bones.
+That’s why so many comic strips and films feature dogs gnawing on juicy bones.
 But in reality, some bones present health and safety hazards for your dog.

-No cooked bones, ever
+No cooked bones ever

 Most people know that cooked chicken bones are bad for dogs.
 In fact, cooked bones of any kind can be dangerous because they break and splinter into small, sharp pieces that can cut your dog’s mouth and digestive organs.
 Shards of bone can cause a number of health problems, including: